satelerd/wannabe-challenge/README.md

 #### Usage
 To access the API you will need to:
+1. Install the dependencies needed for the project:
+    ```
+    pip install django
+    pip install djangorestframework
+    ```

-1. Edit the `settings.py` file and change the `DATABASES` variable (line 79) to match your PostgreSQL database settings.
+2. Edit the `./wannabe/settings.py` file and change the `DATABASES` variable (line 79) to match your PostgreSQL database settings.

-2. Run the following commands:
+3. Run the following commands:
     ```
     python manage.py makemigrations
     python manage.py migrate